 Veeser, as a Patrol Officer, was a member of the Emergency Response Team, Gang Suppression Unit, a Field Training Officer, and a Bike Patrol officer.
 In 1996, he was assigned to the Sheboygan County MEG Unit as a Narcotics Investigator.
 Veeser worked closely with local, state and federal law enforcement combating narcotic crimes.
 In 2000, Veeser was promoted to Sergeant of Patrol and served on second and third shift.
 In 2002, Veeser was promoted to Lieutenant of Patrol and served as direct supervisor of the Sheboygan Police K-9 Unit and the newly designed Sheboygan Police Street Crimes Unit.

 In 2008, Veeser was promoted to Captain of the Criminal Investigation Division.
-He currently supervises the Detectives Division, School Resource Officers, and oversees supervision of the Sheboygan County MEG Unit and the Evidence/Property Unit.
+He oversaw the Detectives Division, School Resource Officers, and oversaw supervision of the Sheboygan County MEG Unit along with the Evidence/Property Unit.
 Captain Veeser has established close working relationships with various federal law enforcement agencies, D.O.C.
 Probation and Parole, Department of Social Services along with area retail security.
-The Division handles homicide, robbery, burglary, sexual assaults, assaults, arson and financial crimes.
+The Division handled homicide, robbery, burglary, sexual assaults, assaults, arson and financial crimes.
+While in this position, Captain Veeser worked closely with community stakeholders to establish the Sheboygan County Service Providers.
+This group has been highly involved in directing attention to the prescription drug and heroin issue within Sheboygan County.
+The efforts led to educating many members of Sheboygan County on the present state of affairs along with initiating change on how the community could approach the addiction problem.

 Captain Kurt Brasser